Guidance for Halloween Safety 2022

 - Hayrides or tractor rides.
 Limit the number of riders to 10 or less (at a time).
 Riders must adhere to local restrictions for face coverings and social/physical distancing.
 Organizers shall limit the time customers linger in the area around the hayrides to 30 minutes.

-- Halloween scavenger hunts, where children are given lists of Halloween-themed things to look for while they walk outdoors from house to house admiring Halloween decorations at a distance.
+- Halloween scavenger hunts, where children are given lists of Halloween-themed things to look for while they walk outdoors from house to house.

 - Recreation Center events.
-On October 28 and 29, the City of St. Louis Parks, Recreation and Forestry Division will hold Halloween-themed events this week at six City recreation centers.
+The City of St. Louis Parks, Recreation and Forestry Department will hold Halloween-themed events.

 - Large indoor parties, including neighborhood or family gatherings.